alokparna-hue/AI-Concepts_Simplified/Tokens.md

 | Note |
 --- |
-Words such as _Betelguese_ are often treated as two separate tokens.
+Texts such as _Betelguese_ are often treated as two separate tokens.

+## Why tokens matter?

+Every AI model processes a limited number of tokens per interaction.
+The higher the number of tokens used and generated, the higher the usage cost and latency.
+Longer or irrelevant inputs may dilute the context or increase hallucinations.
+The key is to use relevant and concise tokens to generate the desired responses.